oat-sa/lib-lti1p3-core/doc/tutorials/jwks.md

-# JWKS endpoint service
+# JWKS endpoint

-> Documentation about how to expose a [JWKS endpoint](https://auth0.com/docs/tokens/concepts/jwks) (JSON Web Key Set) with this library.
+> How to expose a [JWKS endpoint](https://auth0.com/docs/tokens/concepts/jwks) (JSON Web Key Set) with this library.

-## Exporting a JWK from a key chain (RS SHA 256)
+## Exporting a JWK from a key chain

-Considering you have for example on your side this key pair:
+Considering you have for example on your side this key chain:
 - public key path: `/home/user/.ssh/id_rsa.pub`
 - private key path: `/home/user/.ssh/id_rsa`
 - private key passphrase: `test`